Child Struggling With Math Facts? What Parents Should Notice Early

 Take action sooner if your child:

-• Cries, freezes, or shuts down around math facts
+• cries, freezes, or shuts down around math facts

-• Cannot retain basic facts despite repeated practice
+• cannot retain basic facts despite repeated practice

-• Shows weak number sense along with poor fact recall
+• shows weak number sense along with poor fact recall

-• Is falling behind in class because simple math takes too much effort
+• is falling behind in class because simple math takes too much effort

-• Starts believing they are bad at math in general
+• starts believing they are bad at math in general

-What to do next if your child is struggling with math facts
+What to do next

 The next step depends on what kind of help your child needs most.